sartography/SpiffWorkflow/doc/bpmn/intro.rst

 - Python developers who might not know much about BPMN

 This section of the documentation provides an example that (hopefully) serves the needs of both groups.
-We will introduce the BPMN elements that SpiffWorkflow supports and show how to build a simple workflow runner around them.
+We will introduce some of the more common BPMN elements and show how to build a simple workflow runner around them.

 SpiffWorkflow does heavy-lifting such as keeping track of task dependencies and states and providing the ability to serialize or deserialize a workflow that